menu icon

 Modules

-This series of lectures and discussion groups providing information on cancer vaccines.
+This module gives you information on cancer vaccines.
 Topics include: what makes a good vaccine; different vaccine designs; animal models and immunological techniques.
 This module will cover subjects that have been introduced on the tumour immunology module in more depth.

 Tuition fees